Charleston Dirty Birds: West Virginia Power (2005-2021)

-2021 and beyond
+The West Virginia Power played their inaugural game at Appalachian Power Park in April 2005, a stadium named in recognition of the state’s diverse energy industry.
+The team hosted the Hagerstown Suns on April 14, 2005, securing an 8–3 victory before a crowd of 5,354 fans.
+The game marked the official opening of the new ballpark, which was considered one of the premier new facilities in Minor League Baseball at the time.

+From the team’s inaugural season in 2005 through the end of 2008, the West Virginia Power served as the Class A affiliate of the Milwaukee Brewers.
+During this period, the club drew strong attendance, with fans coming to see future Major League players such as Yovani Gallardo, Ryan Braun, Michael Brantley and Alcides Escobar.
+The Power won the South Atlantic League Northern Division titles in both 2007 and 2008, but fell short of a championship—losing the 2007 league title series to the Columbus Catfish in a three-game sweep, and dropping the 2008 championship series to the Augusta GreenJackets.

+In 2009, the Power hosted the South Atlantic League All-Star Game.
+The Home Run Derby was won by Power first baseman and All-Star Calvin Anderson.
+The All-Star Game itself drew a sellout crowd to Appalachian Power Park.

+The franchise again hosted the 2019 South Atlantic League All-Star Game on Tuesday, June 18, at Appalachian Power Park, marking the second time the franchise hosted the league’s mid-summer classic since 2005, with the first occurring in 2009.

 In conjunction with Major League Baseball's reorganization of the minors after the 2020 season, the Mariners opted to discontinue their affiliation with West Virginia, leaving them in need of a new affiliate for 2021.
 It was later confirmed that the Power would be dropped from affiliated baseball, with the team stating its intent to continue playing for 2021 and beyond in another league.

 On February 24, 2021, the team announced that it had been sold to a new ownership group led by Andy Shea, also owner of the Power's former South Atlantic League rivals the Lexington Legends.
 The Power joined the Legends in the Atlantic League of Professional Baseball, an independent MLB Partner league, for the 2021 season and beyond.

+As of January 20, 2023, 102 former Power players have made their MLB debut.

+Charleston Dirty Birds (2021-present)

-On September 28, 2021, the team officially changed their name to the Charleston Dirty Birds, a reference to the canary in a coal mine.
+On September 28, 2021, the team officially changed their name to the Charleston Dirty Birds, a reference to canaries once used to detect poisonous gases in the state’s coal mines.
 Charleston won the second-half Southern Division championship, but fell short in the playoffs, losing to the eventual league champion Lexington Legends in the decisive third game of their playoff series.